 What's happened

-Rex Heuermann, charged with the murders of seven women over 17 years, plans to change his plea from not guilty at his April 8 court hearing.
-The case involves DNA, cellphone data, and evidence linking him to victims, with a trial scheduled for September.
+Rex Heuermann, charged with the murders of seven women over 17 years, is set to change his plea from not guilty at his April 8 court hearing.
+The case, linked to the Long Island serial killer investigation, involves DNA, cellphone data, and evidence from his home.
 Victims' families have been notified.

 What's behind the headline?